erenlee138/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because multiple machines can be configured simultaneously, ensuring consistency and effifiency.
+No configuration was performed manually, which is advantageous because multiple machines can be configured simultaneously, ensuring consistency and efficiency.

 The playbook implements the following tasks:
 - Install Docker